- Home |

 William Hanson:

 Gosh.
 Well, I mean I always love an old fashioned push revolving door.
 I mean, lots of revolving doors now are automatic, so you don't need to push at all.
 But the Victorians had this lovely thing, and again, sort of attitudes to gender in the Victorian times were different from how they are now, but let's say a husband and wife were going out for dinner at the Ritz Hotel, which still has an old fashioned pushed door.
 The man would go in first, but he would go round twice so that the lady did not have to push at any point, which is really nice.
 And I've tried doing that and you just get funny looks from concierge and they wonder what you're up to.
 But I think it's so ridiculous.
 I mean it's ridiculous.
-It's ridiculous by today's standard, but actually you can sort of see a logic because obviously conventionally you would let ladies go through doors first in an more old fashioned era, but actually on a revolving door, even if the man went in first to push for them, they've still got to sort of finish off the job.
+It's ridiculous by today's standard, but actually you can sort of see a logic because obviously conventionally you would let ladies go through doors first in a more old fashioned era, but actually on a revolving door, even if the man went in first to push for them, they've still got to sort of finish off the job.
 Or if they go in first, they've got to start the job and these doors can be terribly heavy.
 And also again, there was a practicality to it in the Victorian era because ladies were wearing slightly cumbersome dresses and actually they might've had to ho them up with both hands so they couldn't push anything.
 So there was a bit of a practicality.
 It wasn't just sexism, but I quite like that rule and I think it's a losing battle to bring it back.

 Rihanna Dhillon:

-I think you might be right, there's a really great Paddington Bear story where he just goes round around a revolving door and maybe he was trying to bring that back.
+I think you might be right, there's a really great Paddington Bear story where he just goes around a revolving door and maybe he was trying to bring that back.

 William Hanson: